RafaelBruno/wizardPanelDirective/README.md

 Usage

-1 - Include wizard.js in our html code
+1 - Include <a href="http://humlab.com.br/projects/wizardPanelDirective/wizard.js">wizard.js</a> in your html code

-2 - Include wizard.css in our head tag
+2 - Include <a href="http://humlab.com.br/projects/wizardPanelDirective/wizard.css">wizard.css</a> in your head tag

 3 - Inject 'wizard-module' in your angular module